jabarbush/react-crud-project/README.md

 There should be a way to sort the list of users by their DOB (ascending and descending).

-## What We're Evaluating

-### General

-In general, the code you write should be production-ready, well-organized and DRY.
-The code should implement the functionality and the UI as per the design and the written requirements.
-If you should choose to add any additional libraries, you should be prepared to explain your decision.

-### Bonus Points

-- use of typescript
-- responsiveness of the UI
-- implementation of tests

 ## Available Scripts

 In the project directory, you can run: